realitydeslab/.github/profile/README.md

 Based on our research, we open sourced:

-* [Apple Multipeer Connectivity Unity plugin](https://github.com/holoi/apple-multipeer-connectivity-unity-plugin) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity, the tech behind Apple Airdrop, which is tailored for co-located multiplayer MR game to establish the low latency local networking.
-A specialized version of this plugin was also merged in [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).
+* [Multipeer Connectivity Transport for Netcode for GameObjects](https://github.com/holoi/netcode-transport-multipeerconnectivity) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity, the tech behind Apple Airdrop, which is tailored for co-located multiplayer MR game to establish the low latency local networking.
+A synchronized version of this plugin was also merged into [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).
+See [Sample Project](https://github.com/holoi/netcode-transport-multipeerconnectivity-sample) for kickstarting.

 <!--